6 Reasons To Preserve Food By Canning

 developing a healthy relationship with food:

-Canning teaches you to save fresh produce for later.
+Canning food teaches you to save fresh produce for later.
 It brings you several steps closer to the farm where it was raised, if not to the very berry patch, farm stand, or orchard.

-They don’t know when or where it was cultivated.
-They don't know how far away it was grown, how much fuel it took to get to the market or the upwaste stream involved.
+They don’t know how far away it was grown, how much fuel it took to get to the market, or the upwaste stream involved.

 If you buy a can of peaches, even the politically correct “organic” kind, you don’t know the farming practices.
 How much of the peach was wasted when cut from the pit or peeled?
 Were the remains composted?

 Not only are homemade products tastier, infinitely healthier, and endlessly customizable to your tastes and dietary preferences – it involves a personal investment.

-Canning is a mindful activity.
+Preserving food is a mindful activity.
 If you take the time to preserve a batch of tomato sauce, you will reflect upon the quantity of tomato sauce you ate and enjoyed the previous year.